Your e-mail address is kept private and you can unsubscribe anytime.

 Clearly, it makes sense to avoid eating microwave buttered popcorn and spending time in areas that produce it.

-If you are a fan of popcorn, here is some good news: you can make healthy popcorn in just a few minutes with the following recipe:
+If you are a fan of popcorn, you can always make healthy popcorn in just a few minutes with the following recipe:

 Healthy Popcorn Recipe